djaus2/Soft-ata/README.md

 _Soft-ata rather than firm-ata!_

-> Ps Had a glitch adding another host.
-Reverted.
-All should be OK now.

 ## About

 ***The plan was to implement an Arduino app to run on a [RPi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html) placed in a [Grove Shield for Pi Pico](https://www.seeedstudio.com/Grove-Shield-for-Pi-Pico-v1-0-p-4846.html).